1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Portal Vein Thrombosis?

-Portal vein thrombosis happens when a blood clot forms in the portal vein, the vessel that carries blood from your digestive organs to your liver.
-This blockage can slow or stop blood flow, leading to abdominal pain, swelling, or liver issues.
-In many cases, symptoms are mild or absent, and the condition is only discovered during imaging tests.
+Portal vein thrombosis occurs as a result of the presence of a blood clot in the portal vein, the blood vessel that supplies blood to your liver and connects the digestive organs.
+This obstruction may slow down or halt the circulation of blood causing abdominal pain, edema or liver complication.
+The symptoms are mild or nonexistent in most of the instances and the condition can only be diagnosed during imaging tests.

 Common Symptoms

-• Pressure or discomfort in the upper abdomen
+• She experiences pressure or pain in the upper abdomen

 • Nausea or vomiting